daviddias/webrtc-connect/README.md

 WebRTC provides a set of different features, one of them being confidentiality, that is, [WebRTC Data Channels are encrypted by default][1] and can't be eavesdropped, while for WebSockets, [we need first to set up TLS/SSL][2].

+When it comes to implement authenticity, make sure to reference to ["WebRTC and MITM Attacks" article from on WebRTC Hacks](https://webrtchacks.com/webrtc-and-man-in-the-middle-attacks), as it offers a very good insight.

 # Usage

 ### Client